Pediatric cochlear implants

 • Lack of progress in auditory skill development

-• How do cochlear implants work?
+• How do pediatric cochlear implants work?

 In a typical ear, sound makes the eardrum and middle ear bones vibrate.
 Those vibrations are then converted into electrical signals by the cochlea and sent to the brain, which recognizes them as sound.
 Cochlear implants have parts located on both the inside and outside of your child’s ear to send sound signals to their brain and mimic this process.